Aseer-Ahmad/Real-time-news-search-engine/README.md

   - create cluster (chose closest region for our environment)
   - create topic (to send and get messages)
 - A new Upstash Vector Index
-- Registering to News APIs and add your keys to the .env file
+- Registering to News APIs and add your keys to a .env file
 - Install environment using poetry